The Commission offers a range of pathways and opportunities for your career in various business areas.

 The Policy section also provides assistance and advice to the Commissioners by drafting speeches, submissions, briefings and working with Legal Services in preparing recommendations in relation to statutory functions such as exemption processes under discrimination legislation and court interventions.

-The Policy section is divided into a number of policy teams (listed below).
+The Policy section is divided into a number of smaller policy and project teams.
 These teams are each led by a Manager who is responsible for managing all activities and projects of the team, providing advice to the Commissioner, as well as managing staff and the allocated project budgets.

 Investigation and Conciliation Services